 The local register was created in 1993 through the passage of the City’s Historic Preservation ordinance.
 It assists in preserving the exterior of structures and thereby preserving community character and sense of place, promoting community pride in history, inspiring heritage tourism, and improving property values.
 Resources listed in the City Register must secure a Certificate of Appropriateness for any exterior modifications, in order to ensure that any changes or improvements are in character with the architectural style or historic period represented by the building, portion of the building, site, and/or resource being preserved and do not diminish its historical significance.

-This list, which currently consists of 17 structures, should not by any means be considered a list of the only properties of historical and architectural significance in the city--far from it.
+This list should not by any means be considered a list of the only properties of historical and architectural significance in the city--far from it.
 Hundreds of additional local historic resources are listed on the National Register of Historic Places and the Nevada State Register of Historic Places or remain unlisted but eligible for one or more of these registers.
 Anyone interested in listing their historic property on the Reno Register of Historic Places should contact the City of Reno for more information.
 Properties are listed in chronological order of their addition to the register.

 NOTE: Additional properties once listed on the City's Historic Register include the Mizpah Hotel (lost to fire in 2006), the Mary Sherman House (demolished by the University of Nevada, Reno in 2019), and the Nystrom Guest House (removed from the register by Jacobs Entertainment when relocating the house in 2019).